SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/00.PyCharm-05.PNG)

-After PyCharm installs, we'll see an information screen, where we can tick a box that says **[Run PyCharm]** which will start our IDE.
+After PyCharm installs, we'll see an information screen, where we can tick a box that says **[Run PyCharm]** which is going to start our IDE.
 After **PyCharm has started**, a screen similar to the one below will be displayed:

 ![](/assets/chapter-1-images/01.Hello-python-01.PNG)